-At a very basic level, unusual circumstances are anything that makes the information provided on the FAFSA not reflective of the family's ability to pay.
-This can include anticipated differences between the two prior tax years and the upcoming year, such as impending job loss, unusual capital gains.
+At a very basic level, special circumstances are anything that makes the information provided on the FAFSA not reflective of the family's ability to pay.
+This can include anticipated differences between the two prior tax years and the upcoming year, such as impending job loss, and unusual capital gains.
 It can also include anything that differentiates the family's situation from other families such as medical expenses not covered by insurance.

-The Office of Financial Aid and Veteran Services is committed to a thorough and personal review of each family's individual circumstances as the basis of determining a student's financial aid eligibility.
+The Office of Financial Aid and Veteran Services is committed to a thorough and personal review of each family's individual circumstances as the basis for determining a student's financial aid eligibility.
 However, we recognize that family circumstances can change unexpectedly, affecting a family's ability to contribute toward educational expenses.

 Your financial aid is based upon the income from two years prior to the start of the academic year as reported on the financial aid application.
 If your family's circumstances change after receiving your financial aid offer, you may request a review of your financial aid by completing the financial aid appeal form.

 The following may be considered a change in circumstances if not initially reported on your financial aid application:

 - Significant loss of income due to termination or change in employment - recommended waiting 3 months after losing income before completing an appeal

 - Reduction of child support

 - One-time/non-recurring income

 - High unreimbursed medical/dental expenses not covered by insurance

 The following is not considered a change of circumstances and cannot be considered: